StupidRepo/CatTokAndroid/README.md

 So I thought, why not make an Android version of this?
 And so, I made CatTokAndroid.

 ## How does it work?
-CatTokAndroid uses the Xposed Framework to hook into TikTok's code and modify it to only show videos that contain the word 'cat' in the description.
-This is done by hooking into the method that adapts videos from TikTok's servers to the FYP *(For You Page)* and simply cutting out the videos that don't contain the word 'cat' in their descriptions.
+CatTokAndroid uses the XPosed framework to hook into the `setData` method (in the `FullFeedPagerAdapter` class) that adapts videos from TikTok's servers to the FYP *(For You Page)* and simply cutting out the videos that don't contain the word 'cat' in their descriptions.

 ## How do I use it?
 To use it, you need to have a rooted Android device with the Xposed Framework installed.
 If you have Magisk installed, you should use [LSPosed][lsposed].